Has Your Business Been Interrupted by the Coronavirus?

 The COVID-19 pandemic has had far-reaching implications across the globe and has impacted nearly every business here in the United States.
 If your business has suffered losses because you were forced to close your doors and your business insurance carrier is denying your rightful claim for reimbursement, read on to find out what recourse you have.

 If you’re a business owner, you have insurance to protect various aspects of your business.
-For example, if your workplace suffers a fire or a governmental order requires your business to cease operations, you have insurance to cover your resulting losses, including coverage for lost business income when a business cannot operate.
+For example, if your workplace suffers a fire or a governmental order requires your business to cease operations, business interruption insurance covers your resulting losses, including coverage for lost business income when a business cannot operate.

-This insurance is there to help cover your losses in the case of a negative event outside of your control—as our country is experiencing right now with the deadly coronavirus epidemic.
+If you are a policyholder, your insurer is supposed to help you cover your losses in the case of a negative event outside of your control—as our country is experiencing right now with the deadly coronavirus epidemic.
 Government shut-down orders have caused billions of dollars of economic damage and have caused thousands of businesses to shut down, or to lose revenue by having only partial operations.

 Businesses being impacted include, but are not limited to: